redwoodjs/redwood/docs/docs/background-jobs.md

 })
 ```

 Here, we have 2 workers working on the "default" queue and 1 worker looking at the "email" queue (which will only try a job once, wait 30 seconds for it to finish, and delete the job if it fails).
 You can also have different worker groups using different adapters.
-For example, you may have store and work on some jobs in your database using the `PrismaAdapter` and some jobs/workers using a `RedisAdapter`.
+For example, you may store and work on some jobs in your database using the `PrismaAdapter` and some jobs/workers using a `RedisAdapter`.

 :::info